Have questions? We're here.

 Day 5: Thanh Chuong Palace | On to Hoi An

 After the visit transfer to the airport for your short flight south to Da Nang.
-Drive on to Hoi An and settle into your new hotel for a restful evening
+Upon arrival, meet your guide and driver and transfer to your hotel in Hoi An.
+Enjoy the rest of the day at your leisure.

 Day 6: Walking tour of Hoi An | My Son Sanctuary